• Level of education

 Objectives

-Understand the microscopic physical origin of colloidal interactions and be able to evaluate their intensities and ranges in relation to thermal agitation energy: For example, know how to calculate the van der Waals interaction energy between objects of simple geometric shapes, or the range of interactions between charged surfaces in water as a function of the ionic strength
+Understand the microscopic physical origin of colloidal interactions and be able to evaluate their intensities and ranges in relation to thermal agitation energy: For example, know how to calculate the van der Waals interaction energy between objects of simple geometric shapes, or the range of interactions between charged surfaces in water as a function of ionic strength.

 Read more